grbfacet/facet/relativity-tutorial.md

 One of the challenges of understanding physics is keeping in mind several interrelated concepts simultaneously.
 This problem is not restricted to physics.
 To understand such things as economic and biological systems the interplay of many concepts occurs.
 The ability to think in abstract ideas is widely believed to be a skill possessed only by humans.
 Perhaps other animals can form abstract ideas but what does seem to be unique to us is the ability to think not only about abstract ideas but to go a level further and think in terms of abstract relations between abstract ideas.
 For example, force, mass and acceleration are abstract ideas.
 Newton’s famous 2nd law, F = ma, is an abstract relation between three abstract concepts.
 To understand his law we first have to understand each of the three component ideas and then we have to understand the relationship the law expresses.
 And we will see that some of Einstein’s relativistic concepts and relations are even more complex.
 So we want to spend a little time emphasizing the differences and relationships between several basic concepts involved in describing objects in motion.

 From the most general point of view, physics is often about how things change where motion is one of many kinds of change, change of position in space.
 And it is important to keep in mind that change always involves both a before and after state.
 These basic ideas about change are usually implicit in physics discussions, but lack of awareness of them can sometimes cause confusion.
-For example, that fact that a force exists does not mean it is doing work.
+For example, the fact that a force exists does not mean it is doing work.
 To do work there must be a beginning and an end condition where something has been moved by the force.

 We will discuss a variety of related concepts from what is called "dynamics of motion" and we will discuss both Newtonian dynamics and the Einstein Relativistic dynamics.
 It is important to keep track of which specific dynamic concept is being referred to in a particular situation.
 You are probably familiar with the Newtonian theory of motion that a force causes a mass to accelerate.
 The same is true in relativistic theory but the details are different.
 In Newtonian theory, the object being accelerated has an unchanging inertial mass but in relativistic theory, the inertia of an object increases with its speed.
 The amount of material in the object is unchanged in the sense that it still contains the same number of atoms but the atoms each get “heavier” or more resistant to being accelerated the faster they move in the relativistic version.